 Our archives have proved helpful to those researching material for books and magazine articles.
 Especially since some of our past members have included such notables as Branch Rickey, the General Manager of the Brooklyn Dodgers who signed on Jackie Robinson, Thema Ritter, three-time Oscar nominee for Best Supporting Actress and Dale Carnegie of “How to Win Friends and Influence People”, fame.

 Lee Lowenfish, author of “Branch Rickey: Baseball’s Ferocious Gentleman”, and Cheryl Cuddeback, lifetime church member and writer for "The Forest Hills Celebrity and Entertainment Magazine, have taken full advantage of our Archive Room’s rich and well organized material.

 At one time architect, Grosvenor Atterbury’s plans for our church also part of our archives.
 Due to inadequate space and staff to properly maintain them, these plans were transferred to Atterbury’s alma mater, Columbia University, where they may be found in its Avery Architectural & Fine Arts Library.
 The Avery library provided the church with a microfilm copy of the plans.
 For more information go to: www.columbia.edu/cu/lweb/indiv/avery).

 The committee plans to scan older periodicals.
 Not only is the paper of some of the bulletins and programs de-composing with age, these invaluable heirlooms would be more accessible on-line.

-With the church’s centennial celebration only several years away, the committee is planning an Oral History Project at the church.
-These would also eventually be included in the church’s archives.
+With the church’s centennial celebration only several years ago, the committee gave an Oral History Project at the church.
+These are included in the church’s archives.

 If you are interested in visiting the Archive Room please contact the Church’s office at 718-268-6704.
 There is a suggested contribution.